70% of marketers believe that branding consistency is important when targeting existing customers.

 That is why the key to successfully communicating your brand to your target customers is a comprehensive communication strategy.

-In this article, we will define what a communication strategy is, reveal its benefits and outline a step-by-step guide to creating a successful strategy for your brand.
+In this article, we will define what a communication strategy is, reveal its benefits and present a step-by-step guide to creating a successful strategy for your brand.

 Let’s jump right in.